Pentagon-funded research at colleges has aided the Chinese military, a House GOP report says

 “Failing to safeguard American research from hostile foreign exploitation will continue to erode U.S. technological dominance and place our national defense capabilities at risk," it said.

-The Pentagon didn't immediately respond to an Associated Press request for comment.
-Beijing has in the past said science and technological cooperation between the two countries is mutually beneficial and helps the two sides cope with global challenges.
+The Pentagon and didn't immediately respond to an Associated Press request for comment.

 The congressional report said some officials at the Defense Department argued research should remain open as long as it is “neither controlled nor classified.”